 All these peripheral devices could be replaced by systems connected directly to the user’s brain (the so-called “wetware”), like in the movies.
 Virtual reality stimulates some particular human characteristics and fosters an interactive, participatory and inclusive teaching.

 The virtual word is useful to study the human’s social behaviours and to support new forms of communication.
 The instantaneous and realistic relationship, experienced through the virtual world, respects the rules of reality.
 Virtual reality is immersive and directly involves the users’ senses, isolating them from the stimuli of the real environment.
 Thus, users must rely only on them cognitive capabilities.

 The benefits of using Virtual Reality applications in e-learning are numerous:

 IMMERSIVE DEVICES FOR VIRTUAL REALITY

-Nowadays, there are numerous virtual reality devices that can provide different levels of immersion.
-In particular, we can distinguish two levels of immersiveness:
+Nowadays, there are manifold virtual reality devices that provide with different levels of immersion.
+In particular, this immersive reality has two different levels of involvement:

 VIRTUAL REALITY IN E-LEARNING

 Virtual reality and augmented reality create even more engaging learning experiences and allow to amplify the effectiveness of the learning based on interactive videos.
 Virtual reality enables to design learning scenarios that students can experience through VR viewers.
 The educational value of technological tools such as computers, tablets and virtual reality is growing more and more.
 Above all, scholars found that people remember more when something is presented within a virtual world.
 An improvement of up to 9% is achieved in remembering what was learned by VR viewers.Virtual reality is preferred to other forms of learning, whether it is the study of astronomy in elementary schools or the medical specialization of graduate students in the hospital.